 - 3. On the basis of its capacity self-assessment, each developing and least-developed Member shall notify all other Members, through the WTO Secretariat for which obligations it needs (i) technical assistance and capacity building, and (ii) additional time which shall not exceed [N] years, to implement and be made available on Members' site of the WTO Internet portal. - 4.
-Members shall not notify other Members of (i) measures they are ready to implement from the date of entry into force of the agreement, (ii) measures regarding provisions they have already implemented, and (iii) provisions in the trade facilitation agreement which are designed to apply from its entry into force.27 - 5.
+Members shall not notify other Members of (i) measures they are ready to implement from the date of entry into force of the agreement, (ii) measures regarding provisions they have already implemented, and (iii) provisions in the trade facilitation agreement which are designed to apply from its entry into force. - 5.
 For the sake of transparency and predictability, Members shall engage in a multilateral dialogue on the notifications [...] months before the entry into force of the Agreement at the latest.
 Notifications shall be made one month before the multilateral dialogue takes place.
-The Secretariat shall support Members in organizing this multilateral dialogue providing the necessary documentation they may request in order to facilitate the dialogue and to ensuring that it is completed before the entry into force of the trade facilitation agreement.
+The Secretariat shall support Members in organizing this multilateral dialogue providing the necessary

-24 In the context of these provisions, the following countries shall enjoy the same rights and obligations as developing countries: Armenia, Georgia, Kyrgyz Republic and the Republic of Moldova.
+In the context of these provisions, the following countries shall enjoy the same rights and obligations as developing countries: Armenia, Georgia, Kyrgyz Republic and the Republic of Moldova.